 - Dogs and their human companions are welcome (except where posted).

-- To preserve the enjoyment of all visitors, please remember to keep your dog under your control at all times.
-“Control” is defined by the dog being within the owner’s sight and hearing at all times and being trained to come immediately when called.
+- Keep your dog under your control at all times.
+"Control" means on leash or within your sight and hearing at all times and trained to come immediately when called.

-- Carry plastic bags with you, pick up your dog’s waste, and dispose of it in trash receptacles off the property.
+- Carry waste bags with you, pick up your dog’s waste, and dispose of it in trash receptacles off the property.

 - Horseback and bicycle riding are allowed (except where posted).
-Please stay on existing trails only.
+Stay on existing trails only.
 Take care to avoid muddy areas to minimize the damage to trails during wet seasons.
 Bikes should yield to horses and walkers.
 Walkers should yield to horses.

 - No fires